 I mentioned this all to my buddy Dan (of Verizon trailer fame), who is a real estate lawyer.
 He didn't think the adverse possession explanation held water, and so we wondered if perhaps Mr. Klein had struck some kind of deal with the city that would allow him to remain on this "park" operating as a vendor, like the Shake Shack in Madison Square Park or the Wendy's in Keltch Park.

 Dan found a list of Parks concessionaires, but Klein's is nowhere to be seen.
-There is a mention, however, of a Golden Ring, Inc., whose description (falafel, etc.) and address (595 Bedford Avenue) match that of Klein's.
-The associated map on its description page points to the correct spot, although, strangely, the playground in which it supposedly exists is located a couple of miles away in Brooklyn Heights.
+There is a mention, however, of a Golden Ring, Inc., whose description (falafel, etc.) and address (595 Bedford Avenue) match those of Klein's.
+The map on the description page points to this spot here in Williamsburg, although, strangely, the park listed as the site of the restaurant (Pierrepont Playground) is located a couple of miles away in Brooklyn Heights.
 If you search Google, you'll discover that Klein's is often also listed as Golden King, which sounds an awful lot like Golden Ring...

 I decided to make a little detour today to visit Klein's once more.
 An employee, or perhaps Mr. Klein himself, was entering the building when I got there, and I asked him what the story is with this place.
 He said to come inside and he would tell me.
 But that proved to be a cheap ruse to get me into the restaurant, because all he ever told me was: "Eat, eat.
 The story is the food."
 It wasn't a total loss, however, because on the way out I found a Health Department certificate on the wall that positively identified the place as Golden Ring, Inc.